 Jensen Interceptor – Series 111 (J) This Jensen was restored over 10 years ago and the heritage certificate confirms it was supplied in original yellow over black leather interior.
 Good history file with photos of restoration, all workshop manuals and current MOT with no advisories.
 The vehicle was first reg 27-09-1972 as per the Statement of Origin certificate from Jensen Motors.
 We are now in the process of undertaking further work including a full respray.
 Contact us for more details

 Beautiful and rare XJC – Daimler Sovereign series 2 coupe This stunning example of the rare coupe has just arrived and is generally immaculate.
 More details and pictures to follow but has a significant history file and was with last owner for 18 years during which time she has been lovingly cared for including a £6000 professional interior refurbishment.
 The car has done less than 50000 miles.
 Ask us for more details.
-This car has been through a significant reconditioning in 1992 which included a full respray and there is documented evidence on this including pictures Servicing and other works January 1991 – July 1992: Full respray Replace o/s rear and front floor New inner and outer sill New Lower quarter panel Rear wheel arch Inner wheel arch Reconditioned tanks Reconditioned fuel pumps Bulk head + more Copious amounts of paperwork related 2002 to 2005 too many to list but mostly mechanical implying it had engine work during this period
+This car has been through a significant reconditioning in 1992 which included a full respray and there is documented evidence on this including pictures Servicing and other works January 1991 – July 1992: Full respray Replace o/s rear and front floor New inner and outer sill New Lower quarter panel Rear wheel arch Inner wheel arch Reconditioned tanks Reconditioned fuel pumps Bulk head + more Copious amounts of paperwork related 2002 to 2005 too many to list but mostly mechanical relating to engine work during this period, plus more recent bills of work we have undertaken to a cost of £2500.
+The car will be supplied with a new MOT Mechanically she has been recently recomissioned by ourselves.
+Additional work includes new fuel tanks, brake and fuel pipes […]

 Triumph Stag MK2 – 1977 This classic British Sport Cars is a genuine 2+2 Sports Tourer Manufactured between 1970 and 1978, and styled by Italian designer Giovanni Michelotti.
 All Stags were four-seater Convertible Coupés, but for structural rigidity, and to meet new American rollover standards of the time, the Stag required a B-pillar roll bar hoop connected to the windscreen frame by a T-bar.
 A removable hardtop was a popular factory option for the early Stags, and was later supplied as a standard fitment.
 This is a 1977 Triumph Stag Manual Overdrive and has only been owned twice, the second owner acquired from Triumph Stag specialist Cherished Classics in January 2006 at 97,372 miles This car has had two lady owners from new, and is very well maintained with a genuine 102,900 miles.
 The car comes with both hard and soft tops, and is in very good condition.
 She is accompanied by handbooks, passport to service, original bill of sale, and maintenance records.
 There is also MOT history to warrant the current mileage and the existing MOT is very recent.
 This is a very good original car that comes with its original hard top, the very desirable alloy wheels, and […]